UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Our inability to access the capital markets could adversely affect our business strategy and competitive position.

 Due to the REIT income distribution requirements, we rely significantly on external sources of capital to finance growth and acquisitions.
-Both our ability to obtain financing and the related costs of borrowing are affected by a number of factors, many of which are outside of our control, including a decline in general market conditions, decreased market liquidity, a downgrade to our public debt rating, increases in interest rates, an unfavorable market perception of our growth potential, a decrease in our current or estimated future earnings or a decrease in the market price of our common stock.
+Both our ability to obtain financing and the related cost of capital are affected by a number of factors, many of which are outside of our control, including a decline in general market conditions, decreased market liquidity, a downgrade to our public debt rating, increases in interest rates, an unfavorable market perception of our growth potential, a decrease in our current or estimated future earnings or a decrease in the market price of our common stock.
 If capital is not available when needed, or is available only on unfavorable terms relative to other timberland REITs or TIMOs, or not at all, we may be unable to complete acquisitions or otherwise take advantage of business opportunities or respond to competitive pressures.
-As of December 31, 2018, our credit ratings from S&P and Moody’s Investors Service (Moody’s) were BBB- and Baa3, respectively.
+As of December 31, 2019, our credit ratings from S&P and Moody’s Investors Service (Moody’s) were BBB- and Baa3, respectively.
 Any combination of the factors described above, including our failure to maintain our investment grade credit rating, could prevent us from obtaining the capital we require on terms that are acceptable to us, or at all, which could adversely affect our business, liquidity and competitive position.

 We are subject to risks associated with an increase in market interest rates.

 One of the factors that may influence the price of our common shares is our annual dividend yield as compared to yields on other financial instruments.
-Thus, an increase in market interest rates could result in higher yields on other financial instruments and could adversely affect relative attractiveness of an investment in the Company and, accordingly, the trading price of our common shares.
+Thus, an increase in market interest rates could result in higher yields on other financial instruments and could adversely affect the relative attractiveness of an investment in the Company and, accordingly, the trading price of our common shares.
 An increase in market interest rates could cause increases in discount rates and, accordingly, a decline in property values and total returns for timberland assets.
 An increase in market interest rates would also negatively impact financing costs on our floating rate debt as well as any additional debt we may raise.